Sadzurami/node-kopeechka-store/readme.md

 #### `.getMessage(email: string, options?: GetMessageOptions): Promise<string | null>`

-Retrieves the message of the specified email.\
+Retrieves the message of the specified email.

-By default, server returns a short value of the message if possible.\
+Server always tries to return parsed message value, but it's not guaranteed.\
+Full message may be returned, which might not be expected behavior or the opposite.

 Switch `options.full` to always get the full message.

 - `email` (string): The email to get the message for.